RasaHQ/rasa/docs/user-guide/docker/building-in-docker.rst

 .. note::

    By default Docker runs containers as user ``1001``.
 Hence, all files created by these containers will be owned by this user.
-See the `documentation of docker
+See the `Docker documentation
    <https://docs.docker.com/v17.12/edge/engine/reference/commandline/run/>`_
-   and `docker-compose <https://docs.docker.com/compose/compose-file/>`_ if you want to run the containers as a different user.
+   if you want to run the containers as a different user.

 Talking to Your Assistant
 *************************